lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

    :alt: Install remote ssh plugin on Visual Studio Code

-After installing the extension, you should configure the SSH connection for the compute sesion.
-In the SSH/SFTP connection dialog, click "DOWNLOAD SSH KEY" button to download the SSH private key (``id_container``) for the session.
+After installing the extension, you should configure the SSH connection for the compute session.
+In the VSCode Remote Connection dialog, click the copy icon button to download the Visual Studio Code remote SSH password.
 Also, remember the port number.

 .. image:: download_ssh_key.png
    :alt: Download SSH Key
    :align: center
    :width: 500

-And then, setting SSH config file.
+Then, set the SSH config file.
 Edit the ``~/.ssh/config`` file (for Linux/Mac) or ``C:\Users\[user name]\.ssh\config`` (for Windows) and add the following block.
-For convenience, we set the hostname to ``vscode``.
-It can be changed to any alias.

 .. code-block::

-   Host vscode
+     User work
-     HostName 127.0.0.1
+     Host 127.0.0.1
-     Port 30722  # write down the port number that you remembered User work
+     Port 50545  # write down the port number that you remembered StrictHostKeyChecking no
-     ForwardAgent yes
-     StrictHostKeyChecking no
-     IdentityFile path/to/downloaded/id_container
+      UserKnownHostsFile /dev/null

 Now in the Visual Studio Code, select the `Command Palette...` from `View` menu.